 Oil spills may be the most infamous pollutant because popular media often vividly shows dramatic damage.
 The agonizing images of seabirds such as Pelicans covered in crude oil are hard to forget.
 Meanwhile, the extensive damage to marine environments from oil spills often lasts for decades.

-Blue Ocean Institute Founding President Carl Safina chronicles the 2010 British Petroleum oil blowout in the Gulf of Mexico in his book, A Sea in Flames, and in various interviews and other writings.
+The Safina Center’s founding president, Carl Safina, chronicles the 2010 British Petroleum oil blowout in the Gulf of Mexico in his book, A Sea in Flames, and in various interviews and other writings.
 Check out a selection of links to this content below.

 Pesticides, solvents, paints, and industrial chemicals also frequently reach the ocean.
 Many of these hazardous materials harm sea life and some return to land through contaminated seafood that people eat, which can cause health problems.